Lacka90/ionic-photo-maps/README.md

 Ionic Photo Maps
 =====================

-This example app which I made to write this blogpost series: http://codingsans.com/blog/ionic-2-app-with-native-plugin-integrations
+An example Ionic2 app which I made to write this blogpost series: http://codingsans.com/blog/ionic-2-app-with-native-plugin-integrations

 ## Install and run